 - Very low blood pressure, lightheadedness, or fainting

-For patients who are at high risk of developing a deep vein thrombosis, preventive measures should be considered.
+For patients who are at high risk of developing a life-threatening deep vein thrombosis, immediate medical attention should be considered.
 In addition to or instead of blood thinners, intermittent pneumatic compression (IPC) devices can be very effective.
 A cuff is placed around the leg, where it periodically fills with air and squeezes, helping move blood toward the heart.

 Get a Free Xeljanz Blood Clots Lawsuit Evaluation With Our Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial attorneys that focus on the representation of plaintiffs in Xeljanz lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial attorneys that focus on the representation of plaintiffs in Xeljanz blood clots lawsuits.
 We are handling individual litigation nationwide and currently accepting new blood clot injury and death cases in all 50 states.